The Hum: Description

 A 1973 report cites a university study of fifty cases of people complaining about a "low throbbing background noise" that others were unable to hear.
 The sound, always peaking between 30 and 40 Hz (hertz), was found to only be heard during cool weather with a light breeze, and often early in the morning.
 These noises were often confined to a 10 km wide area.
+For some who are capable of hearing it, The Hum can be a disturbing phenomenon, which has been linked to at least three suicides in the United Kingdom.

-Taos Hum
+The Taos Hum

 A study into the Taos Hum in the early 1990s in Taos, New Mexico indicated that at least two percent could hear it, each hearer at a different frequency between 32 and 80 Hz, modulated from 0.5 to 2 Hz.
 Similar results have been found in an earlier British study.
 It seems possible for hearers to move away from it, with one hearer of the Taos Hum reporting its range was 30 mi.
 There are approximately equal percentages of male and female hearers.
 Age does appear to be a factor, with middle-aged people more likely to hear it.